act-rules/act-rules.github.io/_rules/form-field-accessible-name-is-descriptive-e0ca31.md

 **Note:** The `option` role is not part of the list of applicable roles, because it has a required context role that inherits from the `select` role.
 Furthermore, `option` does not meet the definition of a [User interface component](https://www.w3.org/TR/WCAG21/#dfn-user-interface-components).
 This means [WCAG 2.1](https://www.w3.org/TR/WCAG21/) does not require it to have an [accessible name][].

-**Note**: "Label" in WCAG is used in its general sense and includes text or other components with a text alternative that is presented to a user to identify a component within web content.
-That is, "label" in WCAG is not restricted to the `label` element of HTML or SVG.

 ## Expectation

-The [accessible name][] describes the purpose of the associated form field element.
-Both the [visual context][] of the element, and the [programmatically determined context][] which is [included in the accessibility tree][] can be used to differentiate the purpose from other form fields on the same page.
+The [accessible name][] of each test target describes the purpose of that test target.
+Both the [visual context][] of the element, and the [programmatically determined context][] [included in the accessibility tree][] can be used to differentiate the purpose from other form fields on the same page.

 **Note:** In this case, [visual context][] can be created by headings, fieldsets and legends, text that is near the control, etc.

-**Note:** If a [context][] that is necessary for differentiating form fields from each other is [visible][], but not [included in the accessibility tree][], this might be a violation under other [WCAG](https://www.w3.org/TR/WCAG21/) success criteria (e.g. [1.3.1 Info and Relationships](https://www.w3.org/WAI/WCAG21/Understanding/info-and-relationships)), but this is not considered a failing condition for this rule.
-For this rule, it is enough that the [context][] is there in some form, either [visible][] or [included in the accessibility tree][].

-**Note**: Labels do not need to be lengthy.
-A word, or even a single character, may suffice.

 ## Assumptions